Chapter 29:

 I managed a smile that fooled neither of us.
 ‘I’m fine.’

-She snorted loudly, deliberately enough that those nearby could hear.
+She snorted loudly and deliberately.
 ‘You priests are all the same.
 Starving yourselves and calling it holiness.’

 I didn’t correct her.
 I ate the sandwich as I followed her toward the café, flanked by other trainees who may have been there to help, or to monitor me, or both.
 I no longer cared to guess.